 Preventing concussions in sports starts with wearing the proper protective gear, enforcing strict safety rules, and teaching athletes how to play smart and be aware of their surroundings at all times.
 With these measures in place, you can reduce your risk of suffering a concussion while participating in contact sports.

-It is important to note that even when taking these precautions, there is still a chance you may suffer a concussion—so it is important to seek medical help immediately if you think you may have suffered one!
+It is important to note that even when taking these precautions, there is still a chance you may suffer a concussion.
+Seek medical help immediately if you think you may have suffered one!